terrencezli/Logos/README.md

 27   -   Retail

 ## Sample Run
-In your browser, enter the url with your own parameters for industry and size.
+In your browser, enter the following url with your own parameters for industry and size.

 **162.243.144.203:8080/api/tag/icon**